pts/pts-quote/README.txt

 the NASM 0.98.39 and Yasm 1.2.0 assemblers and bugfixes) resumed on 2022-03-18.
 See the file changelog.txt for more details.

-To try the latest version from 1996:
+How to try and run the latest version:

 * Download the latest snapshot of the pts-quote repository.
-* Copy quote6.com.orig to quote.com .
+* Copy quote63.com.orig to quote.com .
+  To try the latest old version from 1996 instead, copy quote5.com.orig instead to quote.com .
 * Copy quote_demo_dos.txt to quote.txt .
 * Install DOSBox.
 * Run `dosbox .' (without the quotes) in the repository directory.